utep-cs-systems-courses/lcdtoy-ElisaJTodd/project3/README.md

 - change the size of the shapes: 25, 50, 75, 100
 - change the color of the shapes

+- the shape keeps changing if the button keeps being pressed

-The program sleeps after 10 seconds of no use
+The program sleeps after when no switch is being pressed after a shape is done drawing and wakes with a switch press.

 ## How to run
 1. make load - to install the program on the msp430 device